Graylog2/documentation/pages/configuration/https.rst

 Converting an existing Java Keystore to private key/certificate pair
 ====================================================================

 This section describes how to export a private key and certificate from an existing Java KeyStore in JKS format.
+This is needed if you want to export the certificates from the Java KeyStore.

 The starting point is an existing Java KeyStore in JKS format which contains a private key and certificate which should be used in Graylog::